ItzNotABug/ghosler/README.md

 ##### Note:

 1. Currently, only one newsletter is supported. **If you have multiple active newsletters, do not use this for now.**
-2. The UI isn't too friendly on desktop as I do not have enough exp. in web, but gets the job done, if you are someone who can improve the UI, please contribute.
+2. The dashboard UI isn't too friendly on desktop as I do not have enough exp. in web, but gets the job done, if you are someone who can improve the UI, please contribute.

 ### Key Features